Denver44/Natours-MERN-App/README.md

 $ npm run debug (for debug)
 ```

+## Future Updates

+1. Frontend

+   1. Build the frontend in NextJs framework.
+   2. Create whole frontend application in react functional component with typescript only.
+   3. Improve overall UX/UI and make it responsive
+   4. Show the most popular and viewed tour among travellers.
+   5. Allow user to add a review directly at the website after they have taken a tour

+2. Backend

+   1. confirm user email, login with refresh token, 2FA
+   2. Prevent duplicate bookings after user has booked that exact tour, implement favorite tours
+   3. Try to migrate the backend from javascript to typescript
+   4. Add cloudFront so that we can upload image there.

+3. Scalable & Deployment
+   1. Create CI/CD pipeline
+   2. Create a Docker Image
+   3. Deploy the backend on vercel.

+- Many More !
+There's always room for improvement!

 ## Known Bugs

 Feel free to email me at denver.io@protonmail.com if you run into any issues or have questions, ideas or concerns.
 Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
 Thank you! 🙂

-## Future Updates

-- Allow user to add a review directly at the website after they have taken a tour
-- Prevent duplicate bookings after user has booked that exact tour, implement favourite tours
-- confirm user email, login with refresh token, 2FA
-- Show the most popular and viewed tour among travellers.
-- Improve overall UX/UI
-- Build the frontend in NextJs framework.
-- Create CI/CD pipeline
-- Create a Dokcer Image
-- And More !
-There's always room for improvement!

 ## Acknowledgement